got

 **Note:** > - When using the Stream API, this hook is ignored.

 **Note:** > - Calling the `retryWithMergedOptions` function will trigger `beforeRetry` hooks.
-If the retry is successful, all remaining `afterResponse` hooks will be called.
+By default, remaining `afterResponse` hooks are removed to prevent duplicate execution.
+To preserve remaining hooks on retry, set `preserveHooks: true` in the options passed to `retryWithMergedOptions`.
 In case of an error, `beforeRetry` hooks will be called instead.
 Meanwhile the `init`, `beforeRequest` , `beforeRedirect` as well as already executed `afterResponse` hooks will be skipped.

 @example ``` import got from 'got';